 Hoo Haven Wildlife Rehabilitation & Education Center

-After 28 years of wildlife rehabilitation experience, Hoo Haven is a model for the future of this area's wildlife rehabilitation and conservation efforts.
+After nearly 30 years of wildlife rehabilitation experience, Hoo Haven is a model for the future of this area's wildlife rehabilitation and conservation efforts.
 Since Hoo Haven's incorporation and in January 2000 and it's change to non-profit, 501(C)(3) status, the wildlife rehabilitation service has moved from inside a private residence to a separate facility on the property.
 Over the past six years, additional enclosures have been built on the property and include a deer/waterfowl pen, squirrel pens, raptor pens and the newest the "Marlys Bulander Eagle Flight Exercise Pen" which enabled Hoo Haven to gain certification as a U.S. Fish & Wildlife Service "Regional Eagle Recovery Center" in 2005.